Skip to main content

 It may be the case that narcissists cause the majority of the World's problems (no joke), and the only way that will stop is if we are all educated to recognize them and prevent them from exercising their behavior.

 To understand narcissists and narcissism in more depth, please watch a few videos of Dr Ramani.
-She is a leading clinical psychiatrist in this area and a passionate educator.
+She is a leading clinical psychiatrist in this field and a passionate educator.
 I hope her teachings become mandatory at all levels of education.

 Why it is so important to understand narcissism: